Bellowhead

 Bellowhead is an English contemporary folk band, active from 2004 to 2016, reforming in 2020.
 The eleven-piece act played traditional dance tunes, folk songs and shanties, with arrangements drawing inspiration from a wide range of musical styles and influences.
 The band included percussion and a four-piece brass section.
 Bellowhead's bandmembers played more than 20 instruments among them, whilst all performers provided vocals.

-Their third album, Hedonism (2010), is the highest selling independently released folk album of all time, having sold over 60,000 copies and earning the band a silver disk.

 The band parted after their final gig at Oxford Town Hall in May 2016.
-In 2020, the band reformed for a reunion concert and, as of 2022, are undertaking a reunion tour, visiting Portsmouth, Oxford, Leicester, Cambridge, London, Brighton, Southend-on-Sea, Ipswich, Bath, Plymouth, Cardiff, Birmingham, Newcastle-upon-Tyne, Nottingham, Harrogate, Liverpool, Sheffield and Manchester.
+In 2020, the band reformed for a reunion concert and played reunion tours in 2022 and 2024.

 History

 Early years and Burlesque: 2004–2007

 The idea for the band came to Spiers and Boden while the duo were in a traffic jam on tour.
 The longer they sat in traffic, the more friends they thought to invite to join.
 This led to the formation of a ten-piece band, with Benji Kirkpatrick, Rachael McShane, Paul Sartin, Pete Flood, Brendan Kelly, Justin Thurgur, Andy Mellon and Giles Lewin completing the initial line-up.

-Before they had time to rehearse, the fledgling band were invited to play the first Oxford Folk Festival in April 2004, earning critical approval.

-In 2004, the band independently released a five-track EP, publicised as "English World Music", called E.P.Onymous, which generated positive reviews.
+Before they had time to rehearse, the fledgling band were invited to play the first Oxford Folk Festival in April 2004.
+In 2004, the band independently released a five-track EP, publicised as "English World Music", called E.P.Onymous.
 In 2006 Gideon Juckes joined the band, primarily playing the tuba, and they released their first full-length album, Burlesque, featuring material from the Napoleonic Wars, the American minstrel movement and sea-shanties from Brazil.
 Towards the end of 2007 they became Artists in Residence at the Southbank Centre, making their inaugural appearance with a Christmas Revels event.